YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++
 ydb_lvnullsubs
 +++++++++++++++++
 **ydb_lvnullsubs (gtm_lvnullsubs)** specifies the initialization of `VIEW [NEVER][NO]LVNULLSUBS <../ProgrammersGuide/commands.html#lvnullsubs-nolvnullsubs-neverlvnullsubs>`_ at process startup.
-The value of the environment variable can be 0 which is equivalent to VIEW “NOLVNULLSUBS”, 1 (the default) which is equivalent to VIEW “LVNULLSUBS” or 2, which is equivalent to VIEW “NEVERLVNULLSUBS”.
+The value of the environment variable can be 0 which is equivalent to VIEW "NOLVNULLSUBS", 1 (the default) which is equivalent to VIEW "LVNULLSUBS" or 2, which is equivalent to VIEW "NEVERLVNULLSUBS".

 ++++++++++++++++
 ydb_malloc_limit